skaynor/wildhunts-campaign/docs/resources/weapons/wire-knuckles.md

 *You gain a +1 bonus on attacks and damage rolls.*

 **Silkbind.** Immediately after you hit a creature during your attack action, you can use your bonus action to slam your fist against the ground, planting a wire into the earth that wraps around the creature, binding it within a 15-foot radius from the wire's point of placement.
 The creature can't move beyond this radius until the wire is snapped.

-Immediately after you hit a creature during your attack action, you can use your bonus action to slam your fist against the ground, planting a wire into the earth that wraps around the creature, binding it within a 15-foot radius from the wire's point of placement.
-The creature can't move beyond this radius until the wire is snapped.

-Immediately after you hit a creature during your attack action, you can use your bonus action to slam your fist against the ground, planting a wire into the earth that wraps around the creature, binding it within a 15-foot radius from the wire's point of placement.
-The creature can't move beyond this radius until the wire is snapped.

 **Wiredash Upgrade.** You can now move up to 15 feet in any direction.